bturcotte82/SlackRedPanda/README.md

 }, [lastMessageTime]);
 ```
   - This section is responsible for dedcuting points based on inactivity.
 If the logic detects that there has not been a new message in the last 30 minutes, a point is deducted from the score.
-  - As a fun little extra, the Health Score also changes colors basd on its value:
+  - As a fun little _extra_, the Health Score also changes colors basd on its value:
    - Red if the score is below 100
    - Yellow if it is between 100 and 150
    - Green if it gets above 150

 - Of course, every organization will have different standards and metrics for community health, so feel free to alter this algorithm as you see fit!
-  - For example, my shrimpy test community has 3 users - If your community has 10,000, the score will exceed 200 in hours if not minutes.
+  - For example, my shrimpy test community has 3 users - If your community has 10,000, the score will exceed 200 in hours, if not minutes.

 ### Troubleshooting (Addressing the stuff that momentarily confused me when I was building this)
 - **Slack App**: _Make sure_ you added the correct events (like message.channels) and set the “Request URL” to your publicly accessible https://xyz.ngrok.io/slack-events.
   - The Slack verification process can be tricky.
-You have to have the backend set up to at least receive Slack's ```challenge``` request, which is why you must download and fill in your backend app.py script with you Slack Signing Secret _before_ you install the Slack app.
+You need to have the backend app.py running, so you can receive Slack's ```challenge``` request.
+This is why you must download the backend app.py script and inject your Slack Signing Secret _before_ you install the Slack app.
 - **Flask**: Confirm http://localhost:8000/metrics returns JSON.
 If not, the server might not be running or there’s a port conflict.
 (I suggested using port 8000 because on Macs, the standard port 5000 is often occupied by some confusing Mac stuff, but feel free to use any open port you wish).
 - **Redpanda**: Use ```docker logs redpanda``` or ```rpk cluster info``` to confirm that it’s up and not throwing errors.
 Also, run ```rpk topic consume slack-events``` to see raw data.
 - **React**: If your SSE status says “Disconnected,” open your browser’s console to see if there’s a network error.
 It's possible that the Flask endpoint is not on localhost:8000, or it’s blocked by CORS.